 Land Uses Staff Notes Animal kennel, commercial boarding To allow the use as "P" in RC, BP, LI, and HI zones Remove "cart vendors" The use is undefined and easily confused with "food carts" Remove "video rental store" The term "video" is outdated.
-Amend title of "Food delivery" Include the title of "Food Cart" Repeal duplicative Residential Uses There are two sets of residential uses in the table.
+Amend title of "Food delivery" Include the title of "Food Cart" Repeal duplicative set of Residential Uses There are two sets of residential uses in the table, which was an inadvertent error.
+The set being recommended for removal includes "Note 10", which references the MXPD zone that was repealed.